carrasquel/flask-taskx/docs/index.rst

     from tasks import email_task
     email_task.apply(**payload)

-This call will enqueue the a task and it will be executed by the task worker as soon as possible.
+This call will enqueue a task and it will be executed by the task worker as soon as possible.

 Defining cron tasks
 -------------------